About the Minnesota Department of Corrections

 Determinant Sentencing: Justice-involved individuals serve their entire sentence with no time off for good behavior.
 The first two-thirds of the sentence is served in a state correctional facility, and the final third is served in the community under supervision.
 Those who violate the terms of their supervised release may be returned to prison until their sentence has expired.

 Community Corrections: In 1973, Minnesota legislators decided to reserve prison bed space for those who pose a threat to community safety.
 The Community Corrections Act allows for lower level individuals to serve their sentences in county jails or on public service programs in their communities.
 Department of Corrections resources are reserved for those with previous criminal histories and/or serious crimes against persons.

-Innovative Programming: Since 95 percent of all inmates will eventually be released back into the community, the Minnesota Department of Corrections does all it can to help offenders transition back into the community as productive citizens. substance use disorder treatment, education, vocational training and classes in cognitive thinking form the foundation of a programming regimen that is designed to keep people from committing new crimes after release.
+Innovative Programming: Since 95 percent of all incarcerated individuals will eventually be released back into the community, the Minnesota Department of Corrections does all it can to help people transition back into the community as productive citizens. substance use disorder treatment, education, vocational training and classes in cognitive thinking form the foundation of a programming regimen that is designed to keep people from committing new crimes after release.